Samsar4/CEH-v10-Study-Guide/modules/10-Hacking-Web-Servers.md

     - **Payload** contains the arbitrary code if exploit is successful
     - **Auxiliary** used for one-off actions (like a scan)
     - **NOPS** used for buffer-overflow type operations
-- **Shellshock** - causes Bash to unintentionally execute commands when commands are concatenated on the end of function definitions